 11. Meta-Prompting

-Instead of writing a prompt for a task yourself, you ask the model to generate the best possible prompt for that task.
-Especially useful when the optimal prompt structure is not obvious, or when you need to handle many different task types without hand-crafting each prompt.
+Instead of writing a prompt yourself, you ask the model to generate the best possible prompt for a task.
+Particularly useful when the optimal prompt structure isn't obvious.

 def meta_prompt(task_description: str) -> str: